Go Back

 1. Stabilize Inventory Where Risk Concentrates

-Phase 1.1 - High-Risk Stores (Immediate Focus)
+Phase 1.1 - High-Risk Stores (Immediate)

-Rationale: These locations are repeatedly flagged across shrinkage exposure, excess days of supply, and overstock indicators, signaling compounding inventory risk rather than isolated variance.
-Addressing these stores first delivers the highest financial return by reducing margin erosion, releasing tied-up capital, and preventing further operational leakage.
+Target Stores: 77, 25, 26, 49 These locations are repeatedly flagged across shrinkage, excess days of supply, and overstock indicators — signaling compounding risk, not isolated variance.
+Addressing them first delivers the highest return by reducing margin erosion and releasing tied-up capital.

 Phase 1.2 - Moderate-Risk Stores (Targeted Controls)

-Rationale: These stores exhibit material risk in a single dimension—either elevated shrinkage or excess inventory volume—but have not yet developed compounding failure patterns.
-Early, targeted controls reduce the likelihood of escalation into high-risk profiles observed in Phase 1 locations.
+Target Stores: 63, 47, 50, 45 These stores show elevated risk in a single dimension — shrinkage or excess inventory — but no compounding failure patterns yet.
+Early controls reduce the likelihood of escalation into Phase 1 territory.

-2. Reduce Shrinkage by Fixing Process Leakage in Low-Value Products
+2. Fix Process Leakage in Low-Value Products

-3. Improve Inventory Accuracy by Enforcing Vendor Delivery Accountability
+3. Enforce Vendor Delivery Accountability

 Methodology & Analytical Approach